 The Pie Hole, Roswell

-Known for their sky-high apple pies, The Pie Hole makes a variety of Southern favorites.
-Try other fruit pies like triple berry and cherry, and seasonal favorites like chocolate peppermint, salted caramel and pear cranberry.
-Which pies will you be baking for Christmas this year?
-Try these.
+Known for their sky-high apple pies, The Pie Hole makes a variety of southern favorites.
+Try other fruit pies like triple berry and cherry, and seasonal staples like chocolate peppermint, salted caramel and pear cranberry.
+See what classic pie represents every U.S. state.

 Leodas Kitchen and Pie Shop, Lahaina

 Local ingredients and tropical flavors shine at Leoda’s Kitchen and Pie Shop.
 Try the Chocolate Haupia Pie, which has a macadamia nut crust and a layer of haupia (Hawaiian coconut pudding).
-You’ll also find pies made with guava, dragon fruit, pineapple and the local Olowalu limes.
-Here are more ways to incorporate tropical fruit into your next meal.
+You’ll also find pies made with guava, dragon fruit, pineapple and local Olowalu limes.

 Pie Hut, Sandpoint

-A local’s favorite in Sandpoint, Pie Hut serves hand-crafted pies in unique flavors like cinnamon apple cream and Nanaimo bar.
-But the Peanut Butter Cup Brownie Pie is a showstopper!
+A local favorite in Sandpoint, Pie Hut serves hand-crafted pies in unique flavors like cinnamon apple cream and Nanaimo bar.
+But the peanut butter cup brownie pie is a showstopper!
 We know we can’t replicate the magic of this pie, but we do have some ideas for peanut butter brownies that you can make at home.

 Mrs. Wick’s Pies, Winchester

 The sugar cream pie, or Hoosier pie, is the state pie of Indiana, and Wick’s Pies has been making them for more than 70 years.
 You can get a slice at Mrs. Wick’s Restaurant in Winchester, along with 35 other flavors of pie made fresh daily.